oracle-livelabs/apex/apex-workflows/create-pages/6-creating-pages.md

 Estimated Time: 20 minutes

+### Prerequisites
+1. Access to Oracle APEX.
+2. Ensure that you have completed the Previous labs.

 ## Task 1: Create the New Appointments Page

 Now that the Workflow is created let us create the Page that the Hospital Staff will use to Submit a New Appointment.